DIAGNijmegen/rse-gcapi/docs/getting-started.md

 Requesting access can be done by navigating to the respective object page on Grand Challenge, find and press the **Request access** button.

 !!! note
-    Responding to an access request is generally a manual step for the object owners and might take a couple of hours!
+    Responding to an access request is generally a manual step for the object owners and might take a couple of days!
 Please be patient.